Organoids, spheroids, and complex living systems

 Download resource

 To address limitations in organoid application, microphysiological systems (MPS) have emerged, which enable perfused cultures and improve tissue viability and function.
 Organ-on-a-chip (OOC) platforms go a step further by integrating multiple cell types and organ models for superior longevity, assay sensitivity, and biomarker generation.
-This whitepaper shares how these advanced in vitro models bridge preclinical and clinical gaps, reduce animal testing, and accelerate regulatory-compliant drug development.
+This whitepaper from CN Bio shares how these advanced in vitro models bridge preclinical and clinical gaps, reduce animal testing, and accelerate regulatory-compliant drug development.

 Download resource